chaturay/serverless-artillery/tests/bash/README.md

 ```
 cat error-0-3-2-* | grep Error
 ```
-to find any `Error` in the testing output.
+to find any `Error` in the testing error output for package version 0.3.2.